Murali07/ecommerce-frontend/README.md

 - [Contact](#contact)

 ## 🧐 About <a name = "about"></a>
-A Netflix clone built using React, Redux Toolkit, Nodejs, Express, MongoDB.
-It fetches the data from TMDB (The Movie Database) API.
-It also displays the movie trailers which is fetched from local storage.
-I have implemented Firebase authentication for user sign-up and login and Firebase Storage to store user details.
-Also, I have implemented MongoDB CRUD operations.
-You can add the movies/TV Shows to my list and you can delete it from my list.
+A Full-Stack Ecommerce application that built using React, Redux, MongoDB, Nodejs, ExpressJS and JWT Authentication with Stripe payment system that allows admin to create, update and delete products and buyers to save products to cart and purchase via Stripe card payment system.
+I have implemented login and signup page for new buyers.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [React](https://reactjs.org/)